“Life has broken me into a million shards

 We would love to have you join the conversation.
 Do you have thoughts you would like to share, or questions for Amanda?
 Do you ever have self doubt, thoughts on overcoming self doubt?
 Please comment below.
 You never know who you might inspire or where it might lead.

-EXCITING NEWS 1/18/21—Amanda Gorman will be speaking her poetry at President-Elect Biden’s inauguration on January 20, 2021.
-Please join the conversation and send your CONGRATS below.
+EXCITING NEWS Amanda Gorman gave an outstanding performance speaking her poetry at President Biden’s inauguration on January 20, 2021.
+Please join the conversation below.

 Also she has just written her first children’s book Change Sings.
 You can learn more about Change Sings and preorder here.